bas/ld-books/README.md

 For the initial configuration of the [React Web SDK](https://docs.launchdarkly.com/sdk/client-side/react/react-web) I followed [this tutorial](https://www.youtube.com/watch?v=CacXKjYURdo) delivered by Cody De Arkland.

-To recreate the flags follow the instrucitons below:
+To recreate the flags follow the instructions below:

 ### pageHeader